ghgemmer/yotagrabber/README.md

 When searching with a specified zipcode you are limited to finding at most 10,000 vehicles for a given model where as with no specified zipcode you can find at least 40,000 vehicles for a given model.

--Added other spreadsheet columns ( internal Color, cab, bed, transmission type, engine name, , city/highway/combined mpg , Dealer city, zipcode, Dealer and Center latitude and longitude, Distance from Center, first date the VIN was added, date the row was upgdated from the inventory website)
+- Added other spreadsheet columns ( internal Color, cab, bed, transmission type, engine name, , city/highway/combined mpg , Dealer city, zipcode, Dealer and Center latitude and longitude, Distance from Center, first date the VIN was added, date the row was upgdated from the inventory website)